ncctcr/imvu-openai-bot/README.md

 6. Enjoy

 ## Bugs
-- The <b>START/STOP</b> button sometimes does not show the current state because of this we can start the bot several times.
+- The <b>START/STOP</b> button sometimes doesn't show the current state because of this we can start the bot several times or we can't stop it.
 - Does not clear the chat when you click on the START button (to avoid replying to old messages).